 Absolutely!
+Group gifts are a great idea for bridal showers.
+A bridal shower group gift is a popular gifting option, both for the couple and bridal shower guests.
 If you would like to surprise the bride with a big ticket item that’s beyond your budget, it’s perfectly acceptable for you and other guests to pool your resources and buy the gift together.
+Plus, it can be fun to brainstorm group gift ideas with one another.
 If the bride is registered on Zola, you’re in luck—Zola’s Group Gifting feature makes purchasing a group gift easy and convenient.

 Unless it has been communicated that monetary gifts are preferred, it’s best to avoid cash gifts at a bridal shower.
 We recommend choosing a gift from the Wedding Registry (if applicable) or adhering to any specific gift requests listed on the invitation.
 For example, if you’re attending a “stock the bar” shower, go with an alcoholic beverage, cocktail mixer, or barware gift.